BrieferCelery/codeturnip/README.md

 # Code Turnip

 # R7 Identification of the problem you are trying to solve by building this particular marketplace app.
 Having a website for your business is essential in today's business environment.
-These website give the business owner access to a broader market and allow customer's to find their business online.
+Websites give the business owner access to a broader market and allow customer's to find their business online.
 Many small business owners work long hours and do not possess the skills or knowledge on managing an online presence.
-T's bakery is a web application that provides a small business owner with a simple solution for managing the online presence of a bakery business.
+Kelvin's bakery is a web application that provides a small business owner with a simple solution for managing the online presence of a bakery business.

 # R8 Why is it a problem that needs solving?